Monday to Friday

 61 950 €

-This TCO summary table shows that the electric car is more economical than the internal combustion car over a five-year period, with a purchase cost difference of €21,770.
-The difference will be even greater with leasing.
+This summary TCO table shows that the electric car is more economical than the internal combustion car over a five-year period, with a difference in purchase cost of €21,770.
+The difference will be even greater with a lease.

-Tax benefits and assistance for electrifying your fleet
+Tax benefits and support for electrifying your car fleet

-With the introduction of the LOM (the French law on mobility), companies are now required to have to have 10% low-emission vehicles in their in their vehicle fleets.
-This threshold will rise to 20% in 2024, 35% in 2027 to reach 50% in 2030.
+With the introduction of the LOM (the law on the orientation of mobility), companies are now required to 10 % of low-emission vehicles in their vehicle fleet.
+This threshold will be 20 % in 2024 and 35 % in 2027. to reach 50 % in 2030.

-Also read → The LOM law: what measures for transport mobility?
+Also read → LOM Act: what measures for transport mobility?

-For a company, renewing its vehicle fleet is no longer a risk, thanks to the existing subsidies available for the acquisition of electric cars.
-They can even reduce the cost of electric cars by 15-25% compared with their combustion counterparts.
-Here are the various incentives available to small and medium-sized businesses:
+For a company, renewing its car fleet is no longer a risk with the availability of existing grants for the acquisition of electric cars.
+They can even reduce the cost of electric cars by between 15 and 25 % compared with their internal combustion equivalents.
+Here are the various incentives available to you as a VSE or SME:

 Tax benefits